thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

 > A brief explanation of the feature.
 - Learn Policy using RL

-**Goal** - to make learning and task execution more brain-like using graphs and without focusing on deep neural networks.
-The software implementation is based on reinforcement learning (RL).
+**Idea** - to make learning and task execution more brain-like using graphs and without focusing on deep neural networks.

-The brain has a model of the world and almost always "models" and predicts something, so let's define the terms model-free and model-based in RL.
+The brain has a model of the world and almost always "models" and predicts something, so let's clarify the terms model-free and model-based in RL.
 In RL terms, "model-free" doesn't mean "no models at all," but "no explicit model of the world's transitions used for planning at the moment of choice."
 When the task is familiar, the choice is almost a direct "situation → action" without explicit planning.

 Let's define terms:
 ⦁ World model: an explicit representation of transitions and rewards (s, a→s2, r) that can be scrolled forward for "mental" planning.